Social Icons

 Directed by Danny Boyle

-Do you want to see a movie go to shit in the last moment?
+Do you want to see a movie go to crap in the final moments?

-Are you dying to watch a movie grow on you and in the last minute everything gets taken from you?
+Are you dying to watch a movie grow on you, only for everything to fall apart in the last minute?

-Then you do not have to look far than this movie I enjoy seeing, but try my best to skip the ending.
-Everything would have been perfect if the writers just thought it through for a second, how can a hole in the heart be the one thing missing from this movie?
+Then look no further than this movie.
+I enjoy watching it, but I always try to skip the ending.
+Everything would’ve been perfect if the writers had just thought things through for a second.
+How could a hole in the heart be the one thing missing from this movie?

-The movie was not well received when it was released and you can understand why, the plot is flimsy, the actors seem overly invested and the ending of this movie is rotten.
-Yet for me, I get to watch this movie often, because sometimes just some plain love story can be heartwarming.
+The movie wasn’t well-received when it was released, and you can understand why.
+The plot is flimsy, the actors seem overly invested, and the ending is downright rotten.
+Yet, for me, I still watch it often because sometimes a simple love story can be heart-warming.

-The movie plot is about two people Robert (Ewan McGregor) and Celine (Cameron Diaz).
-In heaven there is a department whose job is make sure two people who are destined for each other get to be together.
-Problem is with the growing trend of divorce and splitting up the department success rate is dwindling (and God, I guess is coming down hard on them).
+The movie’s plot follows two people: Robert (Ewan McGregor) and Celine (Cameron Diaz).
+In heaven, there’s a department whose job is to ensure that two people destined for each other end up together.
+The problem?
+With the growing trend of divorce and breakups, the department’s success rate is dwindling—and God, apparently, is coming down hard on them.

-Two angels O'Reilly (Holly Hunter) and Jackson (Delroy Lindo) were assigned to our two leads and we soon get to meet them.
-Robert is a janitor in a company and was fired to be replaced by a machine.
-Celine is the daughter of the millionaire that owns that company and she is bored and going through boyfriends like clothes because she is unable to find the perfect fit.
+Two angels, O’Reilly (Holly Hunter) and Jackson (Delroy Lindo), are assigned to our two leads.
+Robert is a janitor at a company who gets fired and replaced by a machine.
+Celine is the daughter of the millionaire who owns the company.
+She’s bored, cycling through boyfriends like clothes because she can’t find the “perfect fit.”

-Robert fed up with being treated like crap and being overlooked, decided to break back into the office during working hours and demand his job back from Celine’s dad.
-On that faithful day Celine was in the office and she is also having a word with her father concerning settling down and stating a family.
+Fed up with being treated like crap and overlooked, Robert decides to break back into the office during working hours to demand his job back from Celine’s dad.
+On that fateful day, Celine is also in the office, having a conversation with her father about settling down and starting a family.

-The two now must find a way to get money from her father, while being chased by two angels masquerading as hired guns sent by her father to kill Robert and retrieve Celine.
-The angels on the other hand were hoping to use the present conflict to bring the two together.
+Now, the two must figure out how to get money from her father while being chased by two angels posing as hired guns sent by her dad to kill Robert and retrieve Celine.
+The angels, however, are secretly hoping to use the chaos to bring Robert and Celine together.

-Like I have addressed the movie’s tale has me hooked to seeing how things were going to unfold between these two parties.
-But in the end when all the writers had to do was find a way for the couple to get away with their lives, we had to see a love miracle.
-The miracle was delivered in such a mess and meant absolutely nothing, that can make you hate everything that led to it.
+Like I said, the movie’s story has me hooked on how things unfold between these two.
+But in the end, when all the writers had to do was find a way for the couple to escape with their lives, they went for a “love miracle.”
+The miracle is delivered in such a messy, meaningless way that it can make you hate everything that led up to it.